DenyTwice/amfoss-tasks/task-1/README.md

 I found this task pretty easy.
-All I had to do was enter the commands as specified in "https://github.com/amfoss/star-me" and take a screenshot afterwads.
+All I had to do was enter the commands as specified in [the star-me repo](https://github.com/amfoss/star-me) and take a screenshot afterwads.